adrianstevens/Xamarin-Plugins/README.md

 SimpleAudioPlayer is stable and published as a nuget package on nuget.org.

-SecureLocalStorage is a work-in-progress and should not be considered secure or stable.
+SimpleAudioRecorder is in alpha - UWP, Android and iOS should all be working but have had limited testing.